What Is the YouTube Vanced Latest Version?

-YouTube Vanced is discontinued.
-The original project stopped in March 2022.
-While some existing installations may still partially function, the app receives no updates and can stop working at any time due to YouTube's evolving backend.
+Partially, for some people.
+Existing installations may still function in places, but the app receives no updates and can stop working at any time as YouTube's backend changes.

 Why the Original Project Stopped

-Team Vanced received legal pressure in early 2022 that led to the discontinuation of the project.
+Team Vanced received legal pressure in early 2022 and discontinued the project in response.
 The team publicly announced the shutdown, removed download links, and ceased development.
-This was not a temporary pause — the project was permanently discontinued.
+This was not a pause; the project ended for good.

 Why Old Versions May Break